xapian/xapian-gsoc-proposal/proposal.rst

 **Have you previously worked on a project of a similar scope?
 If so, tell us about it.**

 At one of my internships, I worked on a data-pipeline for versioning of data-involved.
 The code-base involved lots of moving parts so the testing was dominated by Docker with multiple containers interacting.
-My strategy was to identify places with code change, change/test one file(if independent), test with few data examples and then scale for full testing on Docker (replicate the actual workflow including data-entering, Going through stages for processing, Storage, Sync with Kubernetes).
+My strategy was to identify places with code change, change/test one file(if independent), test with few data examples and then scale for full testing on Docker (replicate the actual workflow including data-entering, Going through stages for processing, BSON Storage, Sync with Kubernetes).
+Used Flask,Celery,RabbitMQ,Docker,OpenStack,Kubernetes.

 **What timezone will you be in during the coding period?**